bhu1735/PLL_Sky130/README.md

 5) Metal1 layer -> purple
 6) Local interconnect layer -> blue

-While making connections, we use via to connect different metal layers and and interconnect layer between two transistors.
+While making connections, we use via to connect different metal layers (through overlap) and and interconnect layer between two transistors.
 To calculate the area of a layout design, select the entire rectangular layout (Press "I") and type keyword "box" in the magic tool command window.
 We shall now look at the layouts of the different blocks of PLL system.

 ### Phase-Frequency Detector (PFD):